uclacs143/project2/README.md

 # CS 143 Spark Project : Handling User-defined Functions With Hybrid Hash Aggregation

 User-defined functions (UDFs) allow developers to define and exploit custom operations within expressions.
-Imagine, that you have a product catalog that includes photos of the product packaging.
+For instance, say that you have a product catalog that includes photos of the product packaging.
 You may want to register a user-defined function `extract_text` that calls an OCR algorithm and returns the text in an image, so that you can get 'queryable' information out of the photos.
 You can do this in SQL easily.
 In SQL, you could imagine a query like this:

 	SELECT P.name, P.manufacturer, P.price, extract_text(P.image),
 	  FROM Products P;